geeatso/universalwinguide/README.md

 - Disable Storage Sense
 - Disable Wifi-Sense
 - Run Disk Cleanup
-- Disable POwershell 7 Telemetry
+- Disable Powershell 7 Telemetry
 - Set Services to Manual
 - Debloat Edge
 - Disable IPV6 (if you don't use it)